 Prior to working for the Calgary Alliance, Ryan used the practice of community organizing to help organize the Calgary Interfaith Council, The Canadian Interfaith Conversation and the 2010 G8/20 Interfaith Summit.
 Please contact Ryan if you are interested in learning more about the Calgary Alliance for the Common Good, or for any media enquires.

-Suzanne is a Cree Mohawk woman from the Michel First Nation with a passion for advocacy.
+Miskanahk is a Cree Mohawk woman from the Michel First Nation with a passion for advocacy.
 She began her work 20 years ago as a volunteer working to bring forward the issues around the Missing and Murdered Indigenous Women and Girls.
-Upon moving to Mohkinstis, She started the Memorial March for Missing and Murdered Women in 2007, which has since grown exponentially and continues to raise awareness around the lack of protection for Indigenous Women.
+Upon moving to Mohkinstis, she started the Memorial March for Missing and Murdered Women in 2007, which has since grown exponentially and continues to raise awareness around the lack of protection for Indigenous Women.

 Vincent St. Pierre

 Every act of organizing is reorganizing.
 That's where Vincent comes in: he helps those in the Alliance, its organizers, and more, be organized.
-If it's social media, tracking a rogue Zoom link, or sending the weekly newsletter, he's your man.
+If it's social media, tracking a rogue Zoom link or sending the weekly newsletter, he's your man.
 Vincent is a born and raised Calgarian who is passionate about the political process with involvement in Calgary’s political scene for more than ten years.
 He has managed multiple campaigns, such as a successful campaign for the School Board managing Dr. Judy Hehr’s candidacy in the 2013, and then proceeded to assist her son and husband in assuming elected office.

 He has won national awards for blogging (Canada’s #1 Political Blog [2012 & 2013 Canadian Blogging Awards] and Canada’s #2 Political Blog [2012, Canadian Weblog Awards]) and has worked in a constituency offices for MLAs, as a staffer on campaigns, and a political aide to cabinet ministers in Ottawa.
 He now brings this organizing focus to the work of the Calgary Alliance for the Common Good.